Wolf Fire (2002): Progression

 The incident management team (IMT) assigned to the Wolf Fire (in this case, California IMT 4) established a main camp in Soule Park in Ojai itself, supplied with bathroom facilities, a kitchen, and tents, from which to manage the multi-agency fire suppression effort.
 From there, many firefighters were flown in to the remote flanks of the fire, and others made do by hiking in several miles on foot.
 Many personnel worked shifts of more than 30 hours in hot, windy weather.
-The GIS and mapping unit went though 300 to 400 ft of paper per day.
+The GIS and mapping unit went through 300 to 400 ft of paper per day.
 Fire officials told the Ventura County Board of Supervisors to expect the fire to burn for another week, and the director of the California Department of Forestry and Fire Protection (Cal Fire) noted that the Wolf Fire was low on the priority list for firefighting resources, given the lack of a significant threat to life and private property.
 At the peak of the fire more than two dozen aircraft—both fixed-wing and helicopters—were used to drop water and fire retardant.

 On Wednesday, June 5, the fire burned northeast towards and then along Pine Mountain Ridge.
 As the fire neared the Sespe Condor Sanctuary, special permission was granted for bulldozers to operate in the Sespe Wilderness, where such heavy machinery is normally prohibited by federal regulations.
 Firefighters used the opportunity to construct a 6 to 10 mi containment line on the southern end of the wilderness area.
 By the end of the day the Wolf Fire had burned more than 10000 acres and remained 15 percent contained.
 Then, overnight, the fire grew rapidly to the east.
 It traveled about 6 mi through the Sespe Wilderness, roughly doubling in size to just shy of 20000 acres.
 This made it the second largest active wildfire in the state, just behind the nearby Copper Fire in Los Angeles County.

 On Thursday, June 6, the fire continued to grow aggressively to the northeast via long-range ember spotting, while crews focused on containment lines for the fire's northwestern and southern flanks.